DadsamG/physics/README.md

 - **World** : One world equals one physic simulation, it's the hightest level container.
 - **Colliders** : A collider is an object residing in the world that react to the world physic and other colliders.
 - **Classes** : A collider can have ONE class, the class tell what other class the collider can collide with.
-- **Shapes** : A collider can have multiples shapes, two triangles and one rectangle for exemple.
+- **Shapes** : A collider can have multiples shapes, two triangles and one rectangle for exemple. **!!!
+It's not the same as love.physics "shapes" !!!**
 - **Collision callbacks** :
   - **enter** : what to do when a collider/shape begin touching another one.
   - **exit** : what to do when a collider/shape stop touching another one.